 Locations of blood donor centres and mobile blood drives

-The Hong Kong Red Cross Blood Transfusion Service operates several fixed donor centres and frequently organizes mobile blood drives across the city.
+The Hong Kong Red Cross Blood Transfusion Service operates several fixed donor centres and frequently organizes mobile blood drives nationwide.
 Visit their website for a list of locations and upcoming events.

 Post-donation care and follow-up